Can you wear navy and black together? You sure can. In fact, it’s my favorite color combination.

 Like this dress absolutely love by Vince Camuto.
 It’s a simple sheath, with a flattering color block design that will pull you in at the waist.
 For under $100 it’s a lovely option for work, to layer under a simple black blazer or cardigan.

-Street Style – Real Life
+Inspiration – Real Life